-Buena Bernal has worked as a multi-platform journalist in the Philippines for 6 years, producing both video reports as well as long-form articles in her coverage mainly of public interest issues and in her previous beat reporting experience on the courts and the justice system, healthcare, as well as labor and migration.
+Buena Bernal has worked as a multi-platform journalist in the Philippines for 6 years, producing both video reports as well as long-form articles in her coverage of a wide range of public interest issues.
+She has previous beat reporting experience on the courts and the justice system, healthcare, as well as labor and migration.

-She started her career in the media industry as a multimedia reporter for Philippine online news agency Rappler while in college.
-She currently freelances in different capacities both on- and off-camera with international news agencies such as CNN International, Channel NewsAsia, and Al Jazeera English, among others, covering affairs in her country.
+She started her career in the media industry as a staffer and later on multimedia reporter for Philippine online news agency Rappler while in college.
+She has freelanced in different capacities both on- and off-camera with international news agencies such as CNN International and Channel NewsAsia, among others, covering affairs in her country.
 She is now Channel NewsAsia’s Philippines Correspondent.

 She has covered in-depth the country’s first automated elections in 2010, the historic jailing and court cases of three Philippine senators over the multi-million Pork Barrel scam siphoning public money in 2014, Pope Francis’ visit in 2015, the deaths of 74 workers in a Metro Manila slipper factory fire that same year, and various cases of abused Filipino migrant workers through the years.